angular-schule/website-articles/blog/2025-05-angular20/README.md

 ## Miscellaneous

 You can always find all details about the updates in the changelogs for [Angular](https://github.com/angular/angular/blob/main/CHANGELOG.md) and the [Angular CLI](https://github.com/angular/angular-cli/blob/main/CHANGELOG.md).
-We’ve compiled a few interesting highlights here:
+We've compiled a few interesting highlights here:

 - **`provideServerRouting()` deprecated:** The function `provideServerRouting()` is deprecated.
 Instead, use `provideServerRendering()` with the `withRoutes()` feature. (see [commit](https://github.com/angular/angular-cli/commit/33b9de3eb1fa596a4d5a975d05275739f2f7b8ae))
 - **Chrome DevTools:** Integration of Angular into Chrome DevTools has significantly improved.
-The *Performance* tab now lets you analyze Angular’s change detection and other performance parameters.
+The *Performance* tab now lets you analyze Angular's change detection and other performance parameters.
 - **Official mascot:** The Angular team wants to introduce an official mascot for the framework - and the community is invited to participate!
 Vote for your favorite or share your thoughts in the [RFC on GitHub](https://github.com/angular/angular/discussions/61733).

 <hr>